Los Angeles Times bombing: Aftermath

 Ortie McManigal served two and a half years in prison before being released on parole.

 J. B. McNamara became a hero to radicals who believed in violence.
 Although he had not previously been political, he embraced violent radicalism in return.
 Despite repeated attempts by left-wing labor leaders and certain politicians to win his release, he refused to file any parole requests.
 James B. "J.B."
 McNamara died of cancer in San Quentin on March 9, 1941.Foner, p.
 29.

 J. J. McNamara left prison after nine years, and the Iron Workers' union welcomed him back as an organizer.
 He was convicted of threatening the destruction of a building unless the contractor hired union members, and was sent back to prison.
 Released once more, the union discovered that he had embezzled $200, and fired him.
 J. J. spent the rest of his life drifting from job to job, and died in Butte, Montana, on May 8, 1941.

-In 1947, Matthew Schmidt married socially prominent Beth Livermore shortly after he was paroled from San Quentin Prison.
-Schmidt had been convicted of driving the getaway car.
-Schmidt was with Livermore when she drowned in 1954 after driving her car into a creek.
-He survived.